markusjwetzel/laravel-datamapper/README.md

 #### Versioning

-If an entity has the `@ORM\Versionable` annotation and you have added the `@ORM\Versioned` annotation to all versioned properties, you can use the versioning methods of the [Eloquent Versioning](https://github.com/proai/eloquent-versioning) package:
+If an entity has the `@ORM\Versionable` annotation and you have added the `@ORM\Versioned` annotation to all versioned properties, you can use the versioning methods of the [Eloquent Versioning](https://github.com/proai/eloquent-versioning) package.
+So make sure you have installed this package.

 By default the query builder returns always the latest version.
 If you want a specific version or all versions, you can use the following: